The White Sea-Baltic Canal connects Lake Onega and the White Sea. Description, photos and construction history.

 The city of Petrozavodsk was founded in 1703 and today it is an important centre of tourism in the North-West of Russia.

-Located just 80 km from Petrozavodsk, Kivach is one of the most visited Nature reserves in Russia.
-In addition to the waterfalls, you can visit the Museum of Nature and the arboretum with various species of plants, including the Karelian birch-tree.
+Located just 80 km from Petrozavodsk, Kivach Reserve is one of the most visited nature reserves in Russia.
+The main highlight of the reserve is Kivach waterfall.
+You can also visit the Museum of Nature and the arboretum with various species of plants, including the Karelian birch tree.

 Paanajarvi National Park is situated in the northern part of Karelia, Russia.
 The park is famous for the beauty of its landscapes, and it is rich in flora and fauna.